Dungeon Crawls Are the Worst Type of Adventure

 Dungeon crawls are often heavily focused on combat and exploration mechanics, which can come at the expense of roleplaying opportunities.
 In a typical dungeon crawl, there’s less emphasis on character interaction, story development, and moral dilemmas.
 This can be frustrating for players who thrive on the narrative aspects of TTRPGs.

 For example, a dungeon crawl might involve characters solving a series of mechanical puzzles to advance, with little room for character backstories or personal growth.
-Conversations with NPCs might be limited to essential exchanges about traps or enemy weaknesses, leaving little space for meaningful dialogue or character-driven storytelling.
+Conversations with NPCs might be limited to basic exchanges about traps or enemy weaknesses, leaving little space for meaningful dialogue or character-driven storytelling.
 And yes, this does come down to how the GM leads the campaign.
 But what can happen, even when the GM has the best intentions, is that the roleplaying interactions end up less enthusiastic than those outside the dungeon.

 Linear Structure

 Many dungeon crawls are designed with a linear structure, where players move through a predefined series of rooms or areas.
-This linearity can limit player agency and creativity, making the game feel like a series of predefined challenges rather than an open-ended adventure.
+This linearity can limit player agency and creativity, making the game feel more like a series of predefined challenges rather than an open-ended adventure.

 Overemphasis on Combat